ionic-team/stencil-site/src/docs/components/properties.md

 Notice that the `controller` type is not a primitive, since DOM attributes can ONLY be strings, it does not make sense to have an associated DOM attribute called "controller".

-At the same time, the `isValid` property follows a camelCase format, but attributes are case-insensitive, so the attribute name will be `is-valid` by default
+At the same time, the `isValid` property follows a _camelCase_ naming, but attributes are case-insensitive, so the attribute name will be `is-valid` by default.

 Fortunatelly, this "default" behaviour can be changed using the `attribute` option of the `@Prop()` decorator: